 Everyone should own some bonds

-For instance, recall that the price of bonds move in the opposite direction of interest rates.
+For instance, recall that the price of bonds moves in the opposite direction of interest rates.
 But interest rates don’t impact the sales of bathing suits and umbrellas, and the weather doesn’t impact the price of bonds.
-So we pretty generally say that the stock market and Treasury Bonds are nearly uncorrelated and we get this same magical benefit.
+The stock market and Treasury Bonds are nearly uncorrelated and we get this same magical benefit.
 Adding a little of the stock market to an all-bond portfolio has historically increased the expected returns and decreased the volatility (risk).
 Going forward, we may expect something similar, but caution: correlations can change when viewed over different timeframes.

 What else can we do?
-If we take a closer look at stocks, we find out that the primary factors that determine the outcome of stock investments in the long-term are: size of the companies, whether they are a glamorous growth company or a less glamorous value company, and then what region of the world it is in.2
+If we take a closer look at stocks, we find out that the primary factors that determine the outcome of stock investments in the long-term are: the size of the companies, whether they are a glamorous growth company or a less glamorous value company, and then what region of the world it is in.4-2

 The companies in the S&P 500 are so huge that this famous benchmark index is a good approximation of the entire US Stock Market.
 These 500 companies encompass both large Value and large Growth companies.
 Alternatively, choose a Total US Stock Market Index fund to further diversify with smaller companies and to now own a portion of several thousand companies!